newrelic/newrelic-java-agent/instrumentation/spring-ai-client-chat-1.0.0/README.md

 ## About

-Instruments invocations of LLMs made by the SpringAI `ChatClient`.
+Instruments invocations of LLMs made by the SpringAI `ChatClient` and generates chat completion `LlmEvent`s.

 ## Requirements